• Menu

 Having a dog that walks politely next to you, no matter where you go, is a wonderful feeling.

-The truth though, is that not everyone cares enough, or wants it enough, to invest the time required to succeed.
+The truth is, not everyone cares enough, or wants it enough, to invest the time required to succeed.

 But the fact remains, that there is a cure, and that if you are doggedly persistent, you can fix this horrible pulling problem.